Principal Investigators

 Arshin Soltan – PhD Student, Biomedical Engineering (University of Calgary)

-MSc
+MSc Students

 Zeyad Khaled Samir – MSc Student, Biomedical Engineering (University of Calgary)

 Zeyad is a master’s student in Biomedical Engineering under the supervision of Dr. Roberto Medeiros de Souza.
-He completed his BSc in Biomedical and Engineering at Cairo University.
+He completed his BSc in Biomedical Engineering at Cairo University.
 Zeyad is interested in computer vision research and its applications in healthcare.
 He previously worked on problems related to 3D scene understanding and object detection.
 His current research aims to use deep learning to develop fast brain MR image reconstruction techniques for infants.

 Mansi Singhal – MSc Student, Biomedical Engineering (University of Calgary)